-The Designated Safeguarding Lead (DSL) will:
+The Designated Safeguarding Lead (DSL) Anna McDonald will:

-• carry out their role in accordance with the responsibilities outlined in Annex C of 'Keeping Children Safe in Education' (2023).
+- Carry out their role in accordance with the responsibilities outlined in Annex C of Keeping Children Safe in Education.
 The DSL will provide advice and support to other staff on child welfare and child protection matters.
-At least one other person in school is designated as the Deputy Safeguarding Lead, they will be responsible for the role if the DSL is absent.

-- act as the main point of contact with local safeguarding partners and keep up to date with local safeguarding arrangements. - take lead responsibility for promoting the educational outcomes of vulnerable children.
-They need to ensure that: - o Information is shared about welfare, safeguarding and child protection issues with teachers and leaders - o There is a particular focus on children with social workers - o Staff know who these vulnerable children are - o They understand these children's academic progress & attainment - o They maintain a culture of high aspirations for vulnerable child - They support teaching staff to identify challenges these children may face and the academic support and adjustments that could be made - Liaise with the mental health lead in school and, where available, the Mental Health Support Team when safeguarding concerns are linked to mental health - undertake safeguarding training as recommended by Rotherham Safeguarding Children Partnership and update this training every two years.
-Additionally, the DSL will receive regular updates to safeguarding training via the termly Education Safeguarding Forum, e-bulletins, e-learning, etc - liaise with Children's Social Care and other agencies where necessary, and make referrals of suspected abuse to Children's Social Care, take part in strategy discussions and other interagency meetings and contribute to the assessment of children, including Early Help assessments. - maintain accurate electronic or written records and child protection files ensuring that they are kept confidential and stored securely. - (when a child leaves the school), make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
-We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery or, via electronic transfer using CPOMS - ensure that all staff members and volunteers are aware of our policy and the procedure they need to follow.
-They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and have been trained to the appropriate level recommended by KCSIE 2023 and the RSCP. - Lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place).
-This should be explicit in the role of the job holder's job description, Keeping Children Safe in Education 2023, Part 2 paragraph 103
+At least one other person in school is designated as the Deputy Safeguarding Lead, they will be responsible for the role if the DSL is absent. - Act as the main point of contact with local safeguarding partners and keep up to date with local safeguarding arrangements. - Take lead responsibility for promoting the educational outcomes of vulnerable children.
+They need to ensure that: - Information is shared about welfare, safeguarding and child protection issues with teachers and leaders - o There is a particular focus on children with social workers - o Staff know who these vulnerable children are - o They understand these children's academic progress & attainment - They maintain a culture of high aspirations for vulnerable child - They support teaching staff to identify challenges these children may face and the academic support and adjustments that could be made - Liaise with the mental health lead in school and, where available, the Mental Health Support Team when safeguarding concerns are linked to mental health - Undertake safeguarding training as recommended by Rotherham Safeguarding Children Partnership and update this training every two years.
+Additionally, the DSL will receive regular updates to safeguarding training via the termly Education Safeguarding Forum, e-bulletins, e-learning, etc - Liaise with Children's Social Care and other agencies where necessary and make referrals of suspected abuse to Children's Social Care, take part in strategy discussions and other interagency meetings and contribute to the assessment of children, including Early Help assessments. - Maintain accurate electronic or written records and child protection files ensuring that they are kept confidential and stored securely. - (When a child leaves the school), contact the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
+We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery or, via electronic transfer using CPOMS - Ensure that all staff members and volunteers are aware of our policy and the procedure they need to follow.
+They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and have been trained to the appropriate level recommended by Keeping Children Safe in Education and the Rotherham Safeguarding Children Partnership. - Lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place).
+This should be explicit in the role of the job holder's job description, Keeping Children Safe in Education.